Nithyashree29/Repositories-of-2nd-assignment/README.md

 # Repositories-of-2nd-assignment
-The demo of the initial setup plan and its visualization
+The demo of the initial setup plan of startups  and its visualization